passport/www.passportjs.org/docs/facebook.md

 ## Prompt

-Place a button the application's login page, prompting the user to log in with Facebook.
+Place a button the application's login page, prompting the user to sign in with Facebook.

 ```html